axzilla/theroot/index.md

 * **Science:** how to read studies, detect bias, understand conflicts of interest, filter wellness BS
 * **Plus:** alcohol, pharma, lifestyle myths, anti-aging, mental health, and more

-These are just some of the topics I’ll dive into.
-This journey is open-ended.
-I’ll also explore controversial themes, conflicting opinions, and things we often take for granted – with curiosity and a critical eye.
+These are just examples – this journey is open-ended.
+I’ll also dive into controversial topics, conflicting opinions, and things we often take for granted – with curiosity and a critical eye.

 The goal:
 A growing collection of *real* insights – no hype, no dogma.
 A living document for anyone who wants to thrive – rich or broke.
 No polished influencer nonsense.
-Just **practical tools for a clean, doable life**.
+Just **practical tools for a clean, doable life.**

 ---

+**Disclaimer:**
+This project is evolving in real time.
+The structure, file layout, naming conventions – all of it may change over time.
+There’s no fixed roadmap yet.
+I'm figuring it out as I go.
+So expect some **breaking changes**, chaos, and spontaneous reorganization.
+That’s part of the process.

+---

 **Want to help?**
 Pull requests are welcome.
-Add sources, tips, studies, experiences.
+Add sources, tips, studies, personal insights.
 This isn’t a course.
 It’s a journey.
 And it’s happening in public.

 ---